semanticarts/gist/docs/model_documentation/AddressGuidance.md

 ## The New Model

-With gist v13.0.0, we reduced gist:Address down to two disjoint subclasses:
+With gist v13.0.0, we reduced `gist:Address` down to two disjoint subclasses:

 - gist:Address
   - gist:ElectronicAddress
   - gist:PhysicalAddress .
 We removed `gist:hasCommunicationAddress` and added a new object property, `gist:refersTo`.

 The formal restriction definition for `gist:PhysicalAddress` is:

 - "gist:Address and (gist:refersTo some gist:Place)".
 In other words, a physical address exists in the real, physical world.
 It is possible for someone to go there and touch the address's referent.

 `gist:ElectronicAddress` is disjoint with `gist:PhysicalAddress` and therefore encompasses all addresses that do not have a physical referent.
-It is _"_ _Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_
+It is _"Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_

 ### Using the new model